foojingyi/tp/docs/UserGuide.md

 #### 3.1.3 Logout

-At any point when using the app, the user can choose to logout and return to the login screen by either using the option in the menu bar at the top or using the key `F2`.
+At any point when using the app, you can choose to logout and return to the login screen by either using the option in the menu bar at the top or using the key `F2`.

 <div style="page-break-after: always;"></div>